pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/consolidate-conditional-expression.md

 ###

-1.en.
-Consolidate the conditionals in a single expression by using <code>AND</code> and <code>OR</code>.
+1. Consolidate the conditionals in a single expression by using `AND` and `OR`.

-2.en.
-Perform <a href="/extract-method">Extract Method</a> on the operator conditions and give the method a name that reflects the expression's purpose.
+2. Perform <a href="/extract-method">Extract Method</a> on the operator conditions and give the method a name that reflects the expression's purpose.